 Thank you to Rail Europe for providing me with the Swiss Travel Pass!
-As always, all opinions expressed in my posts are my own!
+As always, all opinions are my own.
 This post contains affiliate links.
 At no additional cost to you, I may earn a small commission if you make a purchase through these links.
 You can read my full disclosure policy here.

 While in Zürich, not only were we able to explore the city, but we were also able to take a couple of great day trips!
 One of these trips was to Liechtenstein and it was really cool to get to see another country.
 However, today’s trip was also really cool because it included a quaint medieval town and the largest plain waterfall in Europe!
 Stein am Rhein and Rhine Falls together make the ultimate day trip from Zürich!

 Once again, we were able to use our Swiss Travel Pass from Rail Europe to get from Zürich to both Stein am Rhein and Rhine Falls.
 I can’t tell you how valuable and convenient it was!
 It was a 1 hour 15 min train ride from Zürich to Stein am Rhein.
 This is a view from the train on our way.

 Stein am Rhein is a well-preserved medieval town situated where Lake Constance empties into the Rhine River in the canton of Schaffhausen in northern Switzerland.

 The town has a population of around 3,400 and has beautifully painted buildings.
 To get to town, we started down this scenic stairway.

 On The Way

 But first, we wandered down this colorful street and found this house along the river!
 I know I’ve said it before, but the color in Switzerland continues to amaze me!